-Here are the 4 simple ways that will go a long way in protection of confidential data of organizations:
+Here are the four simple ways that will go a long way in the protection of confidential data of organizations:

 The main advantage for the hackers once they gain entry to the user account is the vast data available on it.
-The users, for reasons whatsoever, never ever delete the data that they think would put them in risk of data theft.
-So pay particular attention to emails and documents which contain sensitive information and delete that as soon as possible from the account.
-Data like bank statements, tax returns or anything related to finance can be easily accessed by the hacker and the best way to avoid this is to simply press that ‘delete’ button promptly.
+The users, for reasons whatsoever, never delete the data that they think would put them in the risk of data theft.
+So pay particular attention to emails and documents which contain sensitive information and remove that as soon as possible from the account.
+The hacker can easily access data like bank statements, tax returns, or anything related to finance, and the best way to avoid this is to press that ‘delete’ button promptly only.

-Imagine a scenario where you have used the same password for many of your accounts.
+Imagine a scenario where you have used the same password for any of your accounts.
 Of course, you have done it because you cannot manage passwords for multiple accounts.
 Now due to some recent data breaches, your password has fallen into the hacker’s hands.
-The hackers have automated tools that will use your password combination across hundreds of websites.
-When they get a hit, imagine the havoc that they cause by gaining entry either to your ecommerce website or banking account.
+These hackers have automated tools that will use your password combination across hundreds of websites.
+When they get a hit, imagine the havoc that they cause by gaining entry either to your e-commerce website or banking account.
 The damage spreads quickly and easily even before you can comprehend the severity of it.
-So even though using different passwords is a tough task, it has to be followed diligently so that the enterprise security is not at stake.
+So also though using different passwords is a tough task, it has to be followed diligently so that the enterprise security is not at stake.

-Passphrases, of late, are becoming popular than the typical eight character password filled with special characters, alphabets and numbers.
-The passwords when filled with all the above are notoriously hard to remember and are increasingly becoming easier to hack.
+Passphrases, of late, are becoming popular than the typical eight-character password filled with unique characters, alphabets, and numbers.
+The passwords, when loaded with all the above, are notoriously hard to remember and are increasingly becoming easier to hack.
 So then it is no surprise that practices are moving to passphrases.
-A passphrase is a few strings that you attach together which necessarily does not make sense to be a complete sentence.
-It is larger than 8 characters, but makes complete nonsense to the hackers.
-It might be your favorite quote or a song or what your mom used to tell you often which only you would be aware of.
+A passphrase is a few strings that you attach, which necessarily does not make sense to be a complete sentence.
+It is more significant than eight characters but makes complete nonsense to the hackers.
+It might be your favorite quote or a song or what your mom used to tell you often, which only you would be aware of.
 Passphrase also contains spaces in between or special characters or numbers and symbols.
 The difference is that while password doesn’t make sense, passphrase even though lengthier makes complete sense to the user.

 These are the 4 basic ways to secure your enterprise, thus reducing data thefts and to increase Enterprise security; another security blanket can be in the form of Cloud Access Security Broker (CASB) solutions.